Triv24/CS50-s-Intro-to-CS-Notes/Week-01-C.md

 ### Floating-point imprecision (Issue) :
 Floating-point imprecision is a common issue in programming where the result of a floating-point operation is not exactly what we expect.
+This is because floating-point numbers are represented in binary format, which can lead to rounding errors.